 Add a New Coat of Paint

 Is your living space feeling stale?
 Nothing recharges a room like a fresh coat of paint.
 “Paint is one of my favorite ways to refresh any room in your home as it’s easy, affordable, and totally transformative,” explains Lowe’s Trend Strategy Manager, Caroline Harmon.
 “Whether you want your space to feel more spacious, a bit brighter, or even more soothing, a new paint color can do the trick.”
 According to Harmon, kitchens in particular are undergoing a colorful revolution, so consider painting your cabinets to make a bold statement.
 “If you’re someone who gravitates toward more neutral aesthetics, look for Mother Nature-inspired tones like rich ochres and dusty blue-greens,” she suggests.

 ...Or Some Ceiling Treatments

 Things are looking up in the new decade, especially when it comes to home design.
-“For 2020 we’re turning our design attention to the fifth wall, aka ceilings.” explains Modsy VP of Style Alessandra Wood.
+“We’re turning our design attention to the fifth wall, aka ceilings.” explains Modsy VP of Style Alessandra Wood.
 “Keep an eye out (or up) for painted, wallpapered, and even fabric tented ceiling designs.”

 Create a Spot Centered On Mindfulness